Wack0/maciNTosh/README.md

 ### Preliminary

 * Grab binaries for your system from the releases page.
 * For Gossamer/Grackle systems, burn the image to optical media.
+Be sure to use the correct image for your system: use `nt_arcfw_grackle_ow.iso` for an Old World system (PowerMac G3 beige, PowerBook G3 Wallstreet/PDQ) and `nt_arcfw_grackle.iso` for a New World system (iMac G3 tray-loading, PowerMac G3 blue&white, PowerBook G3 Lombard, PowerMac G4 Yikes).
 	* For Mac99 systems, you can write the image to a USB drive.

 ### Partitioning Disk